rollbear/strong_type/README.md

 Other modifiers are:

-* `strong::ostreamable`, `strong::istreamable`, strong::iostreamable`, which
+* `strong::ostreamable`, `strong::istreamable`, `strong::iostreamable`, which
-  provides the default iostreams integration (as handled by the underlying type.)
+  provide the default iostream integrations (as handled by the underlying type.)
 Provide your own operators instead if you prefer that.

 * `strong::up_counter`, `strong::down_counter`, `strong::bidirectional_counter`.
-  Supports `operator++` and `operator--`. *not* happy about these, especially the names.
-Suggestions for improvemests welcome.
+  Support `operator++` and `operator--`. *not* happy about these, especially the names.
+Suggestions for improvements welcome.

 * `strong::boolean` provides `explicit operator bool() const`, providing the underlying type supports it.